isaqb-org/examination-foundation/raw/README.md

 # About This Directory
-This directory contains all the "raw" files (read: MS Word files) for the mock examination, examination rules etc.
+This directory contains all the "raw" files (read: MS Word files) for the examination rules etc.
 Each subdirectory contains all the available translations for the particular document type.

 Example: